NearNodeFlash/NearNodeFlash.github.io/docs/guides/initial-setup/readme.md

     3. Disable UDEV sync using the `–noudevsync` command option for each LVM command
     4. Clear the UDEV cookie using the `dmsetup udevcomplete_all` command after the lvcreate/lvremove command.

-    Taking these in reverse order using option 4 above which allows UDEV settings within the host OS to remain unchanged from the default, one would need to start the   `dmsetup` command on a separate thread because the LVM create/remove command waits for the UDEV cookie.
+    Taking these in reverse order, using option 4 allows UDEV settings within the host OS to remain unchanged from the default.
+One would need to start the `dmsetup` command on a separate thread because the LVM create/remove command waits for the UDEV cookie.
 This opens too many error paths, so it was rejected.

-    Option 3 allows UDEV settings within the host OS to remain unchanged from the default, but the use of UDEV within production Rabbit systems is viewed as unnecessary   because the host OS is PXE-booted onto the node vs loaded from an device that is discovered by UDEV.
+    Option 3 allows UDEV settings within the host OS to remain unchanged from the default, but the use of UDEV within production Rabbit systems is viewed as unnecessary.
+This is because the host OS is PXE-booted onto the node vs loaded from a device that is discovered by UDEV.

     Option 2 above is our preferred way to disable UDEV syncing if disabling UDEV for LVM is not desired.